 Invite them to buy something from you.

 Selling took me to my happy spot during America's darkest days.
-The bundle of suck during my formative years included many Deaths, The Vietnam War, The Draft, Free Speech, Sexism, Racism, Stonewall, and Espionage.
+The bundle of suck during my formative years included many Deaths, the Vietnam War, The Draft, Free Speech, Sexism, Racism, Stonewall, Espionage, and the Atomic Bomb.

 Culture Shock

-With no freinds or family to hang with at first, I looked for work in the god foresaken hinterlands.
-Delivering papers, shovelling walks and mowing lawns filled my pockets with loot at first.
-Learning I could get out of school one hour early if I had a job, I got my first retail gig at a McLellan's department store, and met my first mentor.
+With no friends or family to hang with at first, I looked for work in the godforsaken hinterlands.
+Delivering papers, shovelling walks, and mowing lawns filled my pockets with loot.
+To get out of school one hour early each day, I got my first retail gig at a McLellan's department store.
 Our manager, Mr. Smith, had me follow him to each department to get my to-do list for the day.
-I observed that he pushed a different "button" with each employee, commenting on the work done by one, the appearance of another, the efficiency of a third, etc. Hmmm, what was my button?
+Observing that he pushed a different "button" with each employee, commenting on the work done by one, the appearance of another, the efficiency of a third, etc. Pondering what my button was ended when a blizzard delayed our weekly delivery.

-Meanwhile, American industry was going full-tilt boogie and at school they were grooming us to be fleshy, little cogs for one of their many machines.
-Don't cry for me, Hialeah, Waldo had warned us all about the Status Quo: Beware of THEM!
+Meanwhile, American industry was going full-tilt boogie.
+At school, they were grooming us to be fleshy, little cogs for one of their many machines.
+Thankfully, Waldo had warned us all about the Status Quo: Beware of THEM!

 “To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.”